 Hollow-body guitars, also called semi-acoustic guitars, have resonating bodies that give them a deeper, more vigorously responsive sound compared to solid-bodied instruments.
 Jazz and blues guitarists prefer these guitars due to their highly responsive nature.
 They are prone to unnecessary feedback, and thus heavy metal and rock players rarely use them.
 Most hollow-bodied guitars contain solid blocks in their bodies that help adjust feedback to a lesser or greater degree.
 The Gibson ES-175 Electric Guitar is an example of the hollow-body guitar.

 Semi-hollow styles have a thinner body.
 Inside their bodies is a central wooden block that regulates feedback while offering the musical apparatus some of the similar tonal features as a hollow-body.
 Semi-hollow guitars are perfect for almost every genre of music, except extreme metal.

 This semi-hollow instrument was unveiled in 1958, and its popularity has continued to grow to date.
 Its body size ranges from a hollow-body to a solid-body.

 Your goals and your favorite genres will determine the best electric guitar for you.
+While playing the guitar is not the best outdoor activities for kids, it’s a great indoor activity.
 However, if you are a learner, consider starting with a solid-body guitar.
 Hollow-bodied guitars are ideal for classic jazz, but some guitarists have used them in blues, rock, and country.
 With different kinds of electric guitar to choose from, you will need to be extra-cautious when selecting one that suits your needs.